We have 16 fun, educational activities you can do at home with your babies, toddlers and young children to encourage sensory development.

 Materials: none

 With a baby at home, you’re probably hearing babbles all day long.
 What are some of the most common sounds you hear?
 Look for sounds your child repeats often and find natural ways to repeat them to help your child build a foundation for language.
 Let’s take “ba,” for example.
 Simply repeat “ba, ba, ba” back to your child, pausing to allow them to respond in kind.
-This begins the give and take of a conversation.
-Other ideas include: sing “Bah, Bah, Black Sheep,” roll a ball around, point to different bottles in the kitchen, or emphasize the bye when saying “bye-bye.”
+This begins the give-and-take of a conversation.
+Other ideas include singing “Bah, Bah, Black Sheep,” rolling a ball around, point to different bottles in the kitchen, or emphasising the bye when saying “bye-bye.”

 Sensory Bottles